molgenis/molgenis-js-auth/docs/_pages/app_manager.md

 [Fill in the role]({{ site.baseurl }}{% link _pages/app_manager-armadillo.md %}).

-> Depending on the application you are working in the role needs to comply to specific syntax.
+> Depending on the application you are working in the role needs to comply to a specific syntax.
-> We now have one application which is using the "FusionAuth Role Manager" which is the [Armadillo]({{ site.baseurl }}{% link _pages/app_manager-armadillo.md %}).
+> We now have one application that is using the "FusionAuth Role Manager", which is the [Armadillo]({{ site.baseurl }}{% link _pages/app_manager-armadillo.md %}).

 Click on the created role